Debt settlement refers to the process of clearing your debt with creditors for less money than you owe.

 Most clients who contact Level Financing have already stopped submitting their minimum monthly payments because they can no longer afford to make them.
 If they have not stopped paying, their financial circumstances are nonetheless precarious because they have been “robbing Peter to pay Paul” by transferring balances between cards and getting cash advances.

 As with any breach of agreement, stopping payment carries risk, and we do not counsel clients to do so.
 However, creditors recognize that when people have stopped making their monthly payments it’s usually because they’re forced to.
-Rather than resort to litigation, which is costly and problematic for creditors in multiple ways, creditors often signal their preference to settle as a means recouping at least some of their losses.
+Rather than resort to litigation, which is costly and problematic for creditors in multiple ways, creditors often signal their preference to settle as a means of recouping at least some of their losses.

 So while stopping payment carries risk, it’s also true that it is the only way your credit card companies will engage with your petition for debt settlement: They must first understand that you are no longer able to pay.